If you are a frequent traveller this account could be for you…

 Want an account that gives you additional benefits, exclusive rates & products?
 There is often a fee but it can be worth paying.
 Find the deal that’s best for you and get switching.

-If you use an overdraft of £1,200 on an HSBC Advance Bank Account, the overdraft rate HSBC will charge is 17.9% EAR (variable).
+assuming a formal overdraft of £1,200 on the HSBC Advance Bank Account, the overdraft rate is 17.9% EAR variable.
+Therefore, if you used £500 for 10 days, you would pay £2.27 in interest

 EAR is Effective Annual Rate.
 This takes account of the interest rate and how often interest is charged, and does not include any other fees or charges.